-- Input to short- and long-term planning, for management of and reporting on water for the environment, including continuous improvement - ♦ Includes advice from formal community-based groups (for example, Environmental Water Advisory Groups), Aboriginal community representatives (e.g. community-based corporations), peak body representatives and interest groups (e.g. recreational fishing, environment, birdwatching, hunting groups), individual community members (e.g. local landholders and volunteers), scientists (e.g. university research scientists, consultants, research organisations such as Arthur Rylah Institute)
+- Input to short- and long-term planning, for management of and reporting on water for the environment, including continuous improvement - Includes advice from formal community-based groups (for example, Environmental Water Advisory Groups), Aboriginal community representatives (for example, community-based corporations), peak body representatives and interest groups (for example, recreational fishing, environment, birdwatching, hunting groups), individual community members (for example, local landholders, volunteers), scientists (for example, university research scientists, consultants, research organisations such as Arthur Rylah Institute)

-Table 2 outlines a summary of rights and entitlements in the Water Holdings as at 31 March 2024.
-Further detail about the Water Holdings can be obtained from the Victorian Water Register (www.waterregister.vic. gov.au).
+Table 2 outlines a summary of rights and entitlements in the Water Holdings as at 31 March 2025.
+In addition to these existing entitlements, during 2025-26 the VEWH is likely to receive additional volume under environmental entitlements in the Gippsland (Macalister) and central (Werribee and Moorabool) regions.
+Further detail about the Water Holdings can be obtained from the Victorian Water Register (www.waterregister.vic.gov.au).